jschobben/colorscad/README.md

 When there are a lot of colors, on Windows this script runs much slower than on Linux (probably due to process creation costs).

-Importing some files (such as .stl geometry) might not work.

 Probably some weird output may be produced if color volumes overlap.

 In fact, weird behavior may occur at any time!
-More testing is needed.
+Hopefully the tests will catch it.
 If it doesn't seem to work for your .scad for any non-obvious reason, let's hear about it.